 Case Study Introduction

-This case study gives you hands-on experience in dealing with the central challenge of supply chain management.
+This case gives you experience in dealing with what is perhaps the central challenge of supply chain management.
 On one hand, you need to design and operate a RESPONSIVE supply chain that always has inventory available to meet customer demand.
 And on the other hand, you need to run an EFFICIENT supply chain that always seeks to reduce inventory and operating costs.
-It is this challenge of balancing these competing demands that supply chain professionals wrestle with every day.
-You cannot think only of efficiency or only of responsiveness, you have to find a balance between the two.
+It is the challenge of balancing these competing demands that supply chain professionals wrestle with every day.
+You cannot think only of efficiency, or only of responsiveness.
+You have to find a balance between the two.
 And that balance keeps shifting as business needs change.

 The Cincinnati Seasonings Supply Chain

 Go to the online library of case studies and import a copy of the Cincinnati Seasonings supply chain model into your account.
-When you first open the model of the supply chain in your edit screen (shown below) you see the seasonings factory and the company distribution center.
-You also see the routes connecting these facilities and the three stores that sell the company’s product.
+Then open the model of the supply chain in your edit screen (shown below).
+You see the seasonings factory and the company distribution center, and you also see the routes connecting these facilities and the three stores that sell the company’s product.

 Click on the “Products” tab in the sidebar menu on the right side of the screen.
 You see a product called “Spicy Cube” in the products menu.
 Click on this product and a dialog box opens up with information about the product.
 It is a mix of different seasonings and spices the company makes and has a price of $1,000.
 It is shipped in a standard container that is one cubic meter in volume and 40 kilograms in weight.